ruixing76/alta2023/src/pages/about/index.md

     ALTA is the Australasian Language Technology Association, which connects NLP researchers around Australia and New Zealand.
 On of the primary purposes of ALTA is organise the ALTA Workshop – the premier workshop in Australasia for sharing research in Natural Language Processing and Computational Lingustics.
 Submissions from students, academics and industry researchers are welcome.
   title: About | ALTA 2019
 ---
-The ALTA Workshop is the premier venue in Australasia for sharing research in Natural Language Processing and Computational Lingustics.
+The ALTA Workshop is the premier venue in Australia, New Zealand and the surrounding region for sharing research in Natural Language Processing and Computational Lingustics.
 Submissions from students, academics and industry researchers are welcome.
 The workshop is run annually, usually in December, under the auspices of the [Australasian Language Technology Association](https://www.alta.asn.au).

 ALTA 2019 will be held at University of Technology Sydney from the 4th to the 6th of December.
 A call for papers will be published here soon.